iwanders/battleground_construct/README.md

 these units on the front lines to act as the eyes for your artillery and take control of the capture points.

+The vehicle has a differential drive base.
+The turret rotation joint is located exactly above the differential drive base.
+There is a rigid member between the turret joint and the barrel joint.
+The radar is located exactly above the turret joint.

 ### Artillery
 <img align="right" width="25%" src="./media/unit_artillery.png">